NoahDR17/Blackjack/README.md

 - Modal Windows
     - Test: Verify that modal windows (e.g., rules) open and close correctly.
     - How: Open the modal by clicking the link, check the content, and close it using the provided close button, or the optional click anywhere outside of the screen to close.
-    - Result: Everything worked as expected, noticed that on smaller screen sizes there was alot of scrolling to read all the rules information, to fix this i made the width of the modal pop up 100% of the screen on smaller devices.
+    - Result: Everything worked as expected, noticed that on smaller screen sizes there was alot of scrolling to read all the rules information, to fix this I made the width of the modal pop up 100% of the screen on smaller devices.

 Expected Outcome:
 After clicking a link, the user should be correctly navigated to the location of the link with no errors occuring.